openshift-homeroom/lab-workshop-content/workshop/content/exercises/01-sample-workshop.md

 To get you started with your own workshop content, a number of sample Git repositories are provided.
+Which you use will depend on whether you prefer to use Markdown or AsciiDoc formatting for content.
 These are:

 * https://github.com/openshift-homeroom/lab-markdown-sample
 * https://github.com/openshift-homeroom/lab-asciidoc-sample